Pho (Vietnamese Chicken Noodle Soup) is incredible.

 - Drain the bones into a colander and rinse under cold running water.
 Rinse the pot and return the rinsed bones to the pot.

-- Add the onion halves, ginger slices, salt, sugar, and 8 quarts fresh water to the pot and bring to a boil over high heat, skimming off any impurities that forms on the surface.
+- Add the onion halves, ginger slices, salt, sugar, and 8 quarts fresh water to the pot and bring to a boil over high heat, skimming off any impurities that form on the surface.

 - Lower the heat so the liquid is at a gentle simmer and simmer for 4 hours, skimming the surface occasionally.